Admission to the Clinical Component of the Pharmacy Technician Program

 Examples of LABP drug/alcohol and background check requirements:

 - Must disclose arrest and convictions to include detailed documentation regarding the instances, such as court documents and official statements from the student.
 Omissions of information are grounds for refusal of issuance of a Pharmacy Technician Candidate Certificate by the Louisiana Board of Pharmacy.

 - Disclosure of addictions to drugs or alcohol

 Restrictions on registration as a pharmacy technician in the state of Louisiana are established by the Louisiana Board of Pharmacy.
 A description of the most current restrictions are available online at www.pharmacy.la.gov.
 The Pharmacy Technician Program Director will discuss these restrictions with the students prior to beginning program courses.

 Students should be aware that a positive background check or drug/alcohol screening, conducted by the College or by clinical affiliates, or immunization status, may have a negative impact on the applicant’s future employability as a Pharmacy Technician.

 Prospects for Employment

-According to the U.S. Bureau of Labor Statistics, employment of pharmacy technicians is projected to growth 12 percent from 2016 to 2026, faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of pharmacy technicians is projected to growth 4 percent from 2020 to 2030.
 Increased demand for prescription medications will lead to more demand for pharmaceutical services.

 Total Program Cost